New Brunswick

 Afternoon:

-Continue along the rugged Fundy coast to the picturesque seaside village of St. Martins.
-After checking in at your inn, take time to unwind and explore the village’s quaint streets, rocky shoreline, and harbor views, soaking in the atmosphere of this historic coastal community.
+We’ll continue along the rugged Fundy coast to the picturesque seaside village of St. Martins.
+After checking in at the inn, take time to unwind and explore the village’s quaint streets, rocky shoreline, and harbor views, soaking in the atmosphere of this historic coastal community.

 Dinner: